ansible/ansible/docsite/rst/intro_installation.rst

 `````````````````````

 Because it runs so easily from source and does not require any installation of software on remote
-machines, many users will actually track the development version.
+machines, many users will actually track the development version from GitHub (see "Running from source" below).

 Ansible's release cycles are usually about two months long.
 Due to this
 short release cycle, minor bugs will generally be fixed in the next release versus maintaining